The Weird Connection Between Disneyland and ‘The Simpsons’

 Due to the show’s popularity and marketability, the iconic neon yellow family has entered multiple forms of entertainment and media, having a large presence at both Universal Orlando Resort and Universal Studios Hollywood Resort.

-Disney Adds The Simpsons to Theme Park
+Disney Added The Simpsons to Haunted Mansion

 Related: MrBeast Breaks Silence on Disney Purchase, Shocks the World